-Professor Simon Kirchin is the current Dean of the Faculty of Humanities, a post he has held since July 2013.
+Professor Simon Kirchin is the Director of the Division of Arts & Humanities.
+Prior to that he was Dean of the Faculty of Humanities from July 2013.

 Simon is also a founding member of SoNG (the Southern Normativity Group), a member of Kent’s Aesthetics Research Centre, and a current member of the Executive Committee of the British Philosophical Association.
 From 2008 to 2014, he was President of the British Society for Ethical Theory, which is the leading society in the UK for moral philosophy.
 He co-edits a book series, Bloomsbury Ethics, with Thom Brooks.
 He also served as Associate Editor of Ethical Theory and Moral Practice, 2007-13.

-In 2020, Simon will be the local co-organiser of the Joint Session of the Aristotelian Society and Mind Association at Kent, as well as the annual conferences of the British Society of the Philosophy and Science and the British Society for Ethical Theory.
+In 2020, Simon was the local co-organiser of the Joint Session of the Aristotelian Society and Mind Association conference at Kent.

 Simon's research interests are mainly in metaethics and normative ethics, although he also has longstanding interests in aesthetics, medical ethics, metaphysics, political philosophy, and epistemology.
 He is currently starting two research projects: one on money and finance, and one on agreement and disagreement.